mvolkmann/blog/src/lit.md

 ## Event Handling

-Lit supports registering event handling functions with attributes whose names begin with `@`, followed by an event name.
+Lit supports registering event handling functions with event bindings.
+An event binding is an attribute whose name is `@` followed by an event name.
 The value must be a function object, not a call to a function or JavaScript code.
 String interpolation (`${fn}`) is used to insert the function